philsciflo/early-learning-lab/README.md

 # early-learning-lab
 The Tākaro i tētahi kēmu (Play a game) is a website designed to host a number of learning games for early childhood research

+MacOS or Linux are recommended for development; consider using [WSL](https://learn.microsoft.com/en-us/windows/wsl/install) if you only have Windows available

 ## Developing the Site